 Ethylene propylene diene monomer, better known as EPDM, is a type of rubber roofing.
 It can last up to 30 years with the right care.
 Unlike TPO roofs, these roofs are black.
 If your EPDM roof is ripped or torn extensively, a replacement is likely in your future.

 As an asphalt-based roofing system, modified bitumen roofs operate differently from single-ply membrane commercial roofs.
 These roofs may show tears, cracks, loose materials, worn asphalt, and pooling water when they need replacing.
 Modified bitumen roofs can last 20 years if taken care of properly.

 Green Roofing Systems

-Green roofing systems, which support plant life and can help offset environmental damage, can last upwards of 50 years or even longer before needing to be replaced.
-However, you’ll know your green roof is reaching the end of its life when the membrane beneath is compromised, which could lead to mold, moisture, or structural damage.
+Green roofing systems support plant life and can help offset environmental damage.
+They can last upwards of 50 years or even longer before needing to be replaced.
+However, you’ll know your green roof is reaching the end of its life when the membrane beneath is compromised.
+A damaged membrane could lead to mold, moisture, or structural damage.

 Does your commercial roofing system have a rubber roof coating on it?
-Roof coatings can extend the life of your roofing system by sealing out damage, but eventually, your roof coating will experience wear and tear, and you’ll need to consider a replacement.
+Roof coatings can extend the life of your roofing system by sealing out damage.
+Eventually, your roof coating will experience wear and tear, and you’ll need to consider a replacement.
 Roof coatings that are cracked, bubbling, or discolored may indicate the need for a roof replacement.

 Do you know the condition of your commercial roofing system?
-If you notice any of the above signs that could indicate you need to start thinking about a roof replacement, don’t hesitate to reach out to a professional commercial roofing contractor.
+Pay attention to the above signs that could indicate you need to start thinking about a roof replacement.
+If you notice any, don’t hesitate to reach out to a professional commercial roofing contractor.
 Replacing your roof at the right time can save you money in damages and energy bills!